Photograph Authentication Process

 STEP 4: DOCUMENTATION

 All authenticated memorabilia is available online for verification.
-Simply visit Cert Verification and enter the alphanumeric serial number.
+Simply visit Cert Verification and enter the certification number.
 The verification page will display (if applicable):

 - The Item